-Below are the FAQs received by SULF concerning copyright issues which Sanna Wolk answers in the SULF booklet entitled ‘Universitetslärares copyright’.
+Below are the FAQs received by SULF concerning copyright issues which Sanna Wolk answers in the SULF booklet entitled ‘Universitetslärares copyright’ (in Swedish).
 In order to read all the FAQs, including those on contracts and payment, order the booklet from SULF.

 Can I get help from SULF?

 Yes.
 Contact our local union representatives, see contact info here.